hm-lang/core/proposals/README.md

 ## enumerations

 We can create a new type that exhaustively declares all possible values it can take.
-The syntax is `lowerCamelCase: oneOf` followed by a list of named values (each an `UpperCamelCase` identifier), with optional values they take.
+The syntax is `type_case: oneOf` followed by a list of named values (each an `Variable_case` identifier), with optional values they take, or subtypes (each a `type_case` identifier) with their corresponding type definitions.
 Enumerations are mutually exclusive -- no two values may be held simultaneously.
 See masks for a similar class type that allows multiple options at once.